sampsyo/ppl-intro/ppl.md

 ## Inference

 That `Enumerate` operation might not look like much, but it's actually an implementation of the central problem that PPLs were meant to solve: *statistical inference*.
 Especially in the presence of conditioning, inference on a general probabilistic program is a hard problem.
 Think about how `Enumerate` must work: it needs to know the outcome of a program for *every single valuation* of the program's random primitive draws.
 It's not hard to see how this grows exponentially.
-And it's even less clear if you introduce floating-point numbers: if you draw a number between 0.0 and 1.0, that's a *lot* of possible valuations—and it's not representable as a histogram.
+And it's even less clear if you introduce floating-point numbers: if you draw a number between 0.0 and 1.0, that's a *lot* of possible valuations---and it's not representable as a histogram.

 `Enumerate` just won't do for nontrivial problems.
 It's for this reason that efficient inference algorithms for PPLs are a huge focus in the community.
 Here are a couple of other inference algorithms that don't involve exploring every possible execution of a program.